 You are thinking about serverless costs all wrong

-I felt the whitepaper the article refers to provided some interesting analysis.
-But the case studies it used to make its point are not representative of what most developers do.
-Model Training, and Low-Latency Prediction Serving via Batching might be representative of what the academia researchers do.
+The whitepaper the article refers to provides some interesting analysis.
+However, the case studies it used to make its point are not representative of what most developers do.
+Model Training and Low-Latency Prediction Serving via Batching might represent what the researchers themselves do.
 But they are not typical of the industry at large.
-It’s easy to blow the limitations out of proportion when you only look at workloads that highlight its weaknesses.
+It’s easy to blow the limitations out of proportion when you only look at workloads that highlight Lambda’s weaknesses.

-I have written plenty of articles on the limitations with AWS Lambda myself.
-I also have shared many of my workarounds and hacks.
+I have written many articles [2] on the limitations of AWS Lambda myself and shared many of my workarounds.
 Indeed, plenty of developers who have worked with serverless in production would tell you that it has many limitations.
-There are workloads that are not a good fit with serverless right now.
-But then again, there are plenty of workloads that work great with serverless.
-When used correctly serverless puts a lot of power in the hands of developers.
+Serverless is not a good fit for some workloads, but it works great for many other workloads.
+When used correctly, serverless puts a lot of power in the hands of developers.

 Think TCO, not just Lambda cost